UHDanke/gd_docs/triggers/audio.md

 Up to 21 unique Song IDs can be used per level, levels with more IDs will fail to upload unless whitelisted by RobTop.

 Surprisingly, Custom Song ID can be remapped.
-Custom Song ID will not remap if activated when loading the level.
-Custom Song ID has ID 0 if no custom song is selected.
+Custom Song ID will not remap if activated when loading the level, and it uses ID 0 if no custom song is selected.

 Remapped Song IDs are not displayed in the level's Songs & SFX list and do not count towards the level's song ID limit.